-Tow/haul is designed to assist while your vehicle is pulling a large or heavy load or trailer.
-Tow/haul is most useful while pulling such a load in rolling terrain, in stop-and-go traffic, or when you need improved low-speed control, such as when parking.
+Tow/haul mode is used when using your vehicle to pull a large or heavy load or trailer.
+Tow/haul is also useful while pulling a load in rolling terrain, in stop-and-go traffic, or when you need improved low-speed control, such as when parking.
 The purpose of the tow/haul mode is to do the following:

-- Reduce the frequency and improve the predictability of transmission shifts when pulling a heavy trailer or a large or heavy load. - Provide the same solid shift feel when pulling a heavy trailer or a large or heavy load as when the vehicle is unloaded. - Improve control of vehicle speed while requiring less throttle pedal activity when pulling a heavy trailer or a large or heavy load.
+- Reduce the frequency and improve the predictability of transmission shifts when pulling a heavy trailer or a large or heavy load. - Provide the same solid shift feel when pulling a heavy trailer or a large or heavy load as when the vehicle is unloaded. - Improve control of vehicle speed while requiring less accelerator pedal activity when pulling a heavy trailer or a large or heavy load.

-Tow/haul is designed to be most effective when the vehicle and trailer combined weight is at least 75% of the vehicle's Gross Combination Weight Rating (GCWR).
+Tow/haul mode is most effective when the vehicle and trailer combined weight is at least 75% of the vehicle's Gross Combination Weight Rating (GCWR).
 See "Weight of the Trailer" later in this section.

-Press the button at the end of the shift lever to enable/disable the tow/haul mode.
+Press the button on the instrument panel to the right of the steering wheel to enable the tow/haul mode.

 A light on the instrument panel will illuminate to indicate that tow/haul mode has been selected.

-The vehicle will automatically turn off tow/haul every time it is started.
+Press the button again to turn off tow/haul mode.
+The indicator light on the instrument panel will turn off.
+The vehicle will automatically turn off tow/haul mode every time it is started.

-Driving with tow/haul activated without a heavy load or with no trailer will cause reduced fuel economy and unpleasant engine and transmission driving characteristics, but will not cause damage.
+Driving with tow/haul mode activated without a heavy load or with no trailer will cause reduced fuel economy and unpleasant engine and transmission driving characteristics, but will not cause damage.